Recipe – How to make a Social Media Surgery

 I often get asked how you make a social media surgery.
-To the left is a list of ingredients, below is how you use them.
+Below is a list of ingredients and how you use them.

 Last year I would have said this is enough to serve a city, but since then I’ve got a bit greedy and think that every neighbourhood should have a surgery much like this one.
 I’d recommend you read all the way to the end before starting to mix the ingredients.